parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-5/repo/README.txt

 architectures.

-The scope of this kernel is essentially the inner-loop of SimpleMOC, i.e., the attentuation of neutron fluxes across an individual geometrical segment.
+The scope of this kernel is essentially the inner-loop of SimpleMOC, i.e., the attenuation of neutron fluxes across an individual geometrical segment.
 This kernel composes approximately 92% of the walltime of the full application, and is therefore useful for analyzing optimization methods and performance implications for exascale supercomputer architectures.